cakephp/docs/en/views/themes.rst

 Theme view files need to be within a plugin with the same name.
 For example, the above theme would be found in ``/Plugin/AnotherExample/Template``.
-Its important to remember that CakePHP expects CamelCase plugin/theme names.
+It's important to remember that CakePHP expects CamelCase plugin/theme names.
 Beyond that, the folder structure within the ``/Plugin/Example/Template`` folder is exactly the same as ``/App/Template/``.